ngen-brett/gitlab-ce/doc/user/markdown.md

 With inline diffs tags you can display {+ additions +} or [- deletions -].

-The wrapping tags can be either curly braces or square brackets: [+ additions +] or {- deletions -}.
+The wrapping tags can be either curly braces or square brackets.

 Examples: